chapel-lang/chapel/doc/rst/developer/bestPractices/NewTestSystem.rst

 foo.cleanfiles      line separated list of files to remove before next test run CLEANFILES          directory-wide list of files to remove before test runs foo.noexec          empty file.
 Indicates .chpl file should only be compiled,
                     not executed.
-foo.notest          empty file.
-Indicates the file should not be run explicitly NOTEST              empty file.
+See `this section <Controlling How It Runs>`_ for more information. foo.notest          empty file.
+Indicates the file should not be run explicitly See `this section <Controlling How It Runs>`_ for more information.
+NOTEST              empty file.
 Indicates the directory should not be run foo.skipif          line separated list of conditions under which the test
-                    should not be run, or a script to compute the same SKIPIF              same as above, but applied to the entire directory foo.suppressif      line separated list of conditions under which the test is expected to fail, or a script to compute the same foo.timeout         time in seconds after which start_test should stop this test ..
+                    should not be run, or a script to compute the same.
+See `this section <Limiting Where the Test Runs>`_ for more information
+SKIPIF              same as above, but applied to the entire directory foo.suppressif      line separated list of conditions under which the test is
+                    expected to fail, or a script to compute the same foo.timeout         time in seconds after which start_test should stop this test See `this section <Limiting Time Taken>`_ for more information
+..
 -------------------------------------------------------------------------------
 **performance**